Bardney: Community

-The parish church of St Lawrence is part of the Bardney Group of the Deanery of Horncastle in the Diocese of Lincoln.
-There is also an active Methodist chapel; the current minister is the Rev'd Gordon Davis.
+The grade I listed Church of St Lawrence is part of the Bardney Group of the Deanery of Horncastle in the Diocese of Lincoln.
+There is also an active Methodist chapel on Church Lane.
+The present building has been in use from 1903 and it replaced an early church.
+The current minister is the Rev'd Gordon Davis.

+The former Salvation Army Chapel was originally built in 1882 and later converted from a place of worship to a teacher training school before being closed and seemingly abandoned.
+It is not a listed building but is within the Bardney conservation area.

 The modern primary school, Bardney Church of England and Methodist Primary School, was opened in 1983.
 It replaced two earlier schools merged in 1964.
 The village has pre-school facilities, including Bardney Mother and Toddler Group which meets at the Methodist Hall, a butcher's shop, a general store and two public houses.

-A skate park is planned to be erected by April 2014.

-Bardney Gala, held every year on August Bank Holiday Sunday, is a traditional Gala.
-The event consists of crafts, trade and community stands, funfair rides, bar and BBQ, sports, children's races, car boot sales, classic vehicles, and an Exemption Dog Show.
+The tenth anniversary of Bardney Gala took place in 2018 on August Bank Holiday Sunday.
+It is a traditional event consisting of crafts, trade and community stands, funfair rides, bar and BBQ, sports, children's races, car boot sale, classic vehicle display, and an Exemption Dog Show.

 Administration

 Originally part of the Wraggoe Wapentake, and of the Lincoln poor law union in the Parts of Lindsey, the parish is now part of West Lindsey District, and Lincolnshire County Council.

 The civil parish has become part of a group that consists of Bardney, Apley and Stainfield parishes.
 The villages of Southrey and Kingthorpe are also included.